antonioribeiro/countries/README.md

 ## Usage

-The package is based on Laravel Collections, so you basically have access to all methods in Collections, like
+This package is not tied to Laravel and doesn't require it to be installed (we have a [bridge](https://github.com/antonioribeiro/countries-laravel) for this purpose), but it has [Laravel Collections](https://laravel.com/docs/5.6/collections) in its core, all methods in Collections are available, this way you can do things like filter, map, reduce, search, sort, reject, and a lot more:

 ```php
 $all = Countries::all();